-In 2006, we paid each of Michael Leung, Joseph Tong and Donghua Ding (a member of our board and our audit, compensation and nominating committees until he stepped down in May 2007) the amount of US\$3,300 per month for their services as non-executive directors for a total of US\$39,600 each.
+In 2007, we paid each of Alice Cheng (a member of our board and our audit, compensation and nominating committees who joined us after Donghua Ding stepped down from such position in May 2007), Donghua Ding (a former member of our board and our audit, compensation and nominating committees who resigned in May 2007), Michael Leung and Joseph Tong the amount of US\$4,500 per month for their services as independent non-executive directors for a total of US\$160,630.

-In addition, in 2006 we paid Lun Feng US\$1,000 per month for his services as a non-executive director for a total of US\$12,000.
-We also paid Donghua Ding and Feng Lun US\$8,703 and US\$2,331 for Chinese individual income taxes on their behalf, respectively.
-Other than the foregoing payments, we did not pay any other compensation in any form to our non-executive directors in 2006.
-In 2006, we did not grant any stock options to our directors and executive officers.
+In addition, in 2007 we paid each of Denny Lee (commencing from July 2007) and Lun Feng US\$1,000 per month for their services as non-executive directors for a total of US\$18,000.
+We also paid Alice Cheng, Donghua Ding and Feng Lun US\$7,682, US\$5,261 and US\$2,377 for Chinese individual income taxes on their behalf, respectively.
+Other than the foregoing payments, we did not pay any other compensation in any form to our non-executive directors in 2007.